AMPERE FORCE

 Dear guests, participants, opponents!

-If you're itching to convince me that I'm wrong or that I've made a discovery, don't bother.
-I will accept the proof of the fallacy, only with an example of an engineering sane calculation that can be verified.
-I am also not going to move this topic into scientific circles, just as I am not going to prove my case to orthodox physicists and engineers.
-It is enough for me that I figured it out myself and shared it with you in this publication.
-To calculate the level of magnetic induction for calculating the Ampere Force, you need to derive the coefficient for the resulting magnetic induction from the magnetic induction of the external field from the condition of the level of voltage drop on the active section of the wire k'=U/E, where: U is the effective voltage in the circuit, in volts, E is the initial source voltage, or generator no-load EMF, in volts).
-To find out the magnetic induction, for the resulting Ampère Force, you need to multiply the magnetic induction of the external magnetic field in the conductor zone by this coefficient B = Bm * k'.
-You can also calculate the resulting magnetic induction of the external field in the conductor zone from the Ampere Force obtained experimentally, according to the dynamometer readings, knowing the current strength, the length of the active wire, and two voltage values: initial and effective.
-This is explained simply, the vortex magnetic field of the conductor, for interaction with an external field, works only at the border of the vortex electric field.
-The closer this boundary (r) to the surface of the conductor, the more effective the magnetic interaction of the wire with the current and the external magnetic field.
-It is also possible to calculate this boundary using the formula:
+If you can't wait to convince me that I'm wrong or that I've made a discovery, don't bother.
+I will accept proof of a fallacy, only with an example of an engineering sane calculation that can be verified.
+I am also not going to take this topic into academia, nor am I going to prove me right to orthodox physicists and engineers.
+It is enough for me that I have figured it out myself and shared it with you in this publication.
+To calculate the level of magnetic induction to calculate Ampere's force, it is necessary to derive the coefficient for the resultant magnetic induction from the magnetic induction of the external field from the condition of the voltage drop level on the active section of the wire k'=Ui/E, where: Ui is the actual voltage drop across the circuit, excluding reactance, in volts, E is the initial source voltage, (or the generator idle EMF, in volts).
+To determine the magnetic induction for the resultant Ampere force, multiply the magnetic induction of the external magnetic field in the conductor area by this factor B = Bm * k'.
+The resultant magnetic induction of the external magnetic field in the conductor zone can also be calculated from the Ampere force obtained experimentally, from the dynamometer reading, knowing the current strength, the length of the active wire, and two voltage values: the initial and the effective voltage.
+The explanation is simple: the vortex magnetic field of the conductor, when interacting with the external field, acts only at the boundary of the vortex electric field.
+The closer this boundary (r) is to the surface of the conductor, the more effective is the magnetic interaction of the conductor with the current and the external magnetic field.
+This boundary can also be calculated by the formula

 r = (1+k')*μ₀*(I/(2π*Bm)),